 Experience Rottnest Island Cruises and Tours

-If you aren't the cruising or water type, there are many other fun and creative Rottnest tours available.
+Enjoy an eco adventure cruise, a wildlife seafood cruise, dive underwater or go on a snorkelling adventure.
 See the area from an entirely new perspective with scenic flights, or for those who prefer to stay grounded, you can explore the island using the Island Explorer Bus, or enjoy being guided on a Segway tour.

 So, the next time you head to Rottnest Island, there are now three more things you can consider as alternatives to just bike riding and swimming!